EstimatedEst. Read Time: 25 minutes

 band resisted pushups

-HOW TO DO IT: Wrap a band around your back and place the palms of your hands into it in pushup position.
-Perform a pushup, feeling the resistance of the band as you push back upward.
-Be sure to drive upward powerfully and with full elbow extension.
+1. Wrap a band around your back and place the palms of your hands into it in pushup position.

-WHAT MAKES IT EFFECTIVE: This is essentially a push-up with resistance, but it is made more effective by pressing quickly and powerfully upward.
+WHAT MAKES IT EFFECTIVE: This is essentially a regular push-up with resistance, but it is made more effective by pressing quickly and powerfully upward.

 To check out more of the best resistance band exercises for chest, check out my article, Resistance Band Chest Workout.